MicrosoftDocs/visualstudio-docs/docs/extensibility/roslyn-analyzers-and-code-aware-library-for-immutablearrays.md

 <CodeContentPlaceHolder>5</CodeContentPlaceHolder>
  Change `"Naming"` to `"API Guidance"`.

  Next find and open the Resources.resx file in your project using the **Solution Explorer**.
-You can put in a description for your Analyzer, title, etc.  You can change the value for all of these to `“Don’t use ImmutableArray<T> constructor”` for now.
+You can put in a description for your Analyzer, title, etc.  You can change the value for all of these to `"Don’t use ImmutableArray<T> constructor"` for now.
 You can put string formatting arguments in your string ({0}, {1}, etc.), and later when you call `Diagnostic.Create()`, you can supply a params array of arguments to be passed.

 ## Analyzing an Object Creation Expression
  The `AnalyzeObjectCreation` method takes a different type of context supplied by the code analyzer framework.
 The Initialize method’s `AnalysisContext` allows you to register action callbacks to set up your analyzer.
 The `SyntaxNodeAnalysisContext`, for example, has a `CancellationToken` that you can pass around.
 If a user starts typing in the editor, Roslyn will cancel running analyzers to save work and improve performance.
 As another example, this context has a Node property that returns the object creation syntax node.